joseeden/All-Things-DevOps/pages/030-Security/004-Security-Controls.md

 Compensating controls offer alternative methods to meet security requirements when standard measures are impractical or financially challenging.

+- "Second-pick", if designed control is too expensive or will take long to implement.
 - Time-based OTP (One-time password)
+- Network isolation for IoT devices

 ### Corrective Security Controls